Lobaro/docs/docs/background/lorawan.md

 Some devices implement only a subset of those features.

+### LoRaWAN versions
+The most recent version of LoRaWAN is 1.1.
+Some Network Servers support only version 1.0.
+The configuration for the two versions is slightly different:
+Version 1.1 has two Keys:
+The *Network Key* `NwkKey` and the *Application Key* `AppKey`.
+Version 1.0 only uses the Application Key.

+Lobaro's LoRaWAN devices support both versions.
+If both keys, `NwkKey` and `AppKey` are set, the device uses version 1.1.
+If `NwkKey` is set to all zeros, the device uses version 1.0 instead.
+If both keys are set to the same value, the device tries to use version 1.1 but falls back to 1.0 if the Network Server does not support 1.1.

+The initial configuration for Lobaro's LoRaWAN devices has both keys set to the same value, so that they can be used with both LoRaWAN versions out of the box.
+Each device has an individual key, but the value is known to Lobaro.
+For security reasons the keys should be changed to a random value generated from a strong random source.

 ### LoRaWAN Configuration
 The configuration of the LoRaWAN parameters is basically the same for all LoRaWAN devices (some of our products might differ in some details, especially devices using